microsoft/FluidFramework/packages/dds/tree/docs/wip/cell-model.md

 The model can be used to describe low-level edits that a client may perform on a field in a collaborative environment and by so doing imply some of their merge semantics.

 We provide here two lists of such low-level edits, one for fields whose number of cells is fixed, and one for fields whose number of cells is dynamic.

+Note that the fixed and dynamic characteristics here apply only to the number of cells, not to the number of elements.
+For example, an optional field, which can contain zero or one element, is a fixed-sized field composed of exactly one cell.
+That cell exists even when the field is not populated with an element.

 The dichotomy has no basis in the cell model but reflects what we think is a sensible separation and matches industry-standard patterns of editing.

 ### Edits on Dynamically-Sized Fields

-Dynamically-sized fields can be thought of as having list-like behavior: elements can be added anywhere in the list and removed at will which makes the list dynamically grow and shrink.
+Dynamically-sized fields can be thought of as having list-like behavior: elements can be added anywhere in the list and removed at will which makes the list contents dynamically grow and shrink (while the number of cells in the list only grows).
 Dynamically-sized fields typically start out empty of any cell.

-The low-level edits that such fields might support can decomposed as follows:
+The low-level edits that such fields might support can be decomposed as follows:

 - Insert: allocate and fill a cell

 - Delete/Remove: clear a cell

-- Revive: fill a (cleared) cell with the contents it
+- Revive: fill a (cleared) cell with the contents it contained before

 - Replace: fill a (filled) cell